• Skip to primary navigation

 3rd important area: Be sure there is a great support system for your kids.

-You and your child will not know everything that will happen this year so assure them that you are there for them.
+You and your child will not know everything that will happen this year, so assure them that you are there for them.
 Reassure them that they can come to you when they have problems or concerns about school, social, or anything else.
-Also, remind them that their grandparents, teachers, and counselor are also there to help them.
+Also, remind them that their grandparents, teachers, and counselors are also there to help them.
 Kids easily forget that they are not alone, so keep telling them.
-Your children will appreciate you telling them you are there to support them.
+Your children will appreciate you, telling them you are there to support them.

 Many stressors happen in specific years throughout your child's education; I have included several other posts to give you more information.